 Studies on High School Curriculum and Instruction

-Non-cognitive factors that affect student achievement.
+Noncognitive factors that affect student achievement.
 Despite all the attention to standardized tests, a growing body of research shows that achievement test scores are not strong predictors of whether students will graduate from high school or college, and that factors not measured on tests are critical for academic success.
-UChicago CCSR researchers conducted a critical literature review of the research on these “non-cognitive factors” and developed a framework that shows how they are related to students’ academic performance.
+Consortium researchers conducted a critical literature review of the research on these “non-cognitive factors” and developed a framework that shows how they are related to students’ academic performance.

 What does rigor look like in practice?
-Using case studies of strong classrooms, UChicago CCSR researchers show what rigor looks like in real classrooms and develop a framework to show the elements that characterize rigorous instruction from the perspective of students.
-The report is due to be released on Fall 2012.
+Using case studies of strong classrooms, Consortium researchers show what rigor looks like in real classrooms and develop a framework to show the elements that characterize rigorous instruction from the perspective of students.

-Beginning in 2003, UChicago CCSR engaged in a partnership with the Chicago Public Schools to track all CPS graduates into college and work and to inform the building of systems of supports that ensure that students and schools are focused on postsecondary access and success.
-Through a series of reports titled "From High School to the Future," UChicago CCSR research documented issues that affect CPS students’ likelihood of going to college and graduating.
-UChicago CCSR continues this line of work.
+Beginning in 2003, UChicago Consortium engaged in a partnership with the Chicago Public Schools to track all CPS graduates into college and work and to inform the building of systems of supports that ensure that students and schools are focused on postsecondary access and success.
+Through a series of reports titled "From High School to the Future," Consortium research documented issues that affect CPS students’ likelihood of going to college and graduating.
+The Consortium continues this line of work.

 Community colleges.
 Affiliated researcher Sara Goldrick-Rab and her colleagues examined the effects of community college attendance for different students.
 They found that enrolling at a community college appears to penalize more-advantaged students who otherwise would have attended four-year colleges.
 However, enrolling at a community college has a modest positive effect on bachelor’s degree completion for disadvantaged students who otherwise would not have attended college; these students represent the majority of community college-goers.